Centers for Medicare & Medicaid Services, Department of Health and Human Services.

 You may also search information about the APC Panel and its membership in the FACA database at the following URL: https://www.fido.gov/facadatabase/public.asp.End Further Info End Preamble Start Supplemental Information

-The Secretary is required by section 1833(t)(9)(A) of the Social Security Act (the Act) to consult with an expert, outside advisory panel on the clinical integrity of the Ambulatory Payment Classification (APC) groups and weights established under the Medicare hospital Outpatient Prospective Payment System (OPPS).
+The Secretary is required by section 1833(t)(9)(A) of the Social Security Act (the Act), [as amended by section 201(h) of the Medicare, Medicaid, and SCHIP Start Printed Page 29329Balanced Budget Refinement Act of 1999 (BBRA) (Pub.
+L. 106-113), and re-designated by section 202(a)(2) of the BBRA] to establish and consult with an expert outside advisory panel regarding the clinical integrity of the APC groups and weights that are components of the hospital OPPS.

 The APC Panel meets up to three times annually.
-The Charter requires Start Printed Page 31965that the Panel must be fairly balanced in its membership in terms of the points of view represented and the functions to be performed.
+The Charter requires that the Panel must be fairly balanced in its membership in terms of the points of view represented and the functions to be performed.
 The Panel consists of up to 15 members who are representatives of providers and a Chair.

 The Panel presently consists of the following members: